koopjs/koop-provider-marklogic/README.md

 #### MarkLogic Authentication

 This uses a _direct authentication_ pattern similar to [Koop-Auth-Direct-File](https://github.com/koopjs/koop-auth-direct-file), with MarkLogic being responsible for authenticating user credentials.
-The user credentials supplied must match a valid MarkLogic server user account.
+The credentials supplied must match a valid MarkLogic server user account.

 To setup, add an `auth` section to your `config/FILENAME.json`, for example: